 - You have type 1 diabetes.

 - You have unstable diabetes or ketoacidosis (high ketones in the urine).

 Gliclazide interactions with other medications

-If you take other medications or over-the-counter products at the same time, the effects of gliclazide may change.
-This can increase your risk of side effects or make your medicine not work properly.
+If you take other medications or over-the-counter products simultaneously, the effects of gliclazide may change.
+This can increase your risk of side effects or make your medicine not work correctly.

 Tell your doctor about all medications, vitamins, and herbal supplements you are using, so your doctor can help you prevent or manage drug interactions.
-Gliclazide may interact with the following medications and products:
+Gliclazide may interact with the following drugs and products:

 - Antidiabetic drugs.

 - Antidiabetic agents.